 There are also hands-on ideas, children’s book suggestions, scripture passages to read, Lenten activity ideas, and even an idea for reenacting the Stations of the Cross (more on that later if you’re unfamiliar!).

 Don’t feel like you have to do all of them, of course.
 Whether you have time for five activities or 40 activities, these ideas provide a great way to be purposeful in your observance of Lent as a family.

 50+ Lenten Activities for Families (Simple and Meaningful)

-1. Download this printable Lenten calendar to get you started.
-Color in a “stone” on the path to Lent each day.
+1. Download our printable Lenten calendar to get you started.
+Color in a “block” each day of the Lenten season.